-This page shows each part of my final personal statement and why I wrote it this way.
+Here, I share each part of my final personal statement and the reasons why I wrote it this way.

 If you feel you need a little extra help with your personal statement, please check out our range of personal statement editing and critique services.

 Examination of any quality newspaper will probably demonstrate that more of the headlines address economic problems than any other topic.

 This is the first line of the personal statement, and so could be one of the most important things read by the university you apply to.

 I tried to use it to convey what subject I am taking with out sounding too full of myself - and also show I'm interested in the news.

 The importance and relevance of economic related disciplines to the modern world have led me to want to pursue the study of the subject at a higher level.

 Here I'm telling the reader that I think Economics is a genuinely useful subject and that I would like to study it.